-The Code is clear and detailed and includes consequences, both positive and negative.
-Staff will enforce the Code uniformly-even provisions that may seem inconsequential, such as keeping shirts tucked in.
+The Code is clear and detailed and includes both positive and negative consequences.
+Staff will enforce the Code uniformly, even provisions that may seem inconsequential, such as keeping shirts tucked in.
 By focusing seriously on rules and behavioral standards in the early grades, we believe we can create an environment conducive to effective learning.

-We also create structure and order by placing special emphasis on our daily, weekly, and annual rituals.
-We believe, as does Dr. Lorraine Monroe, the founder of the Frederick Douglass Academy, that such rituals serve the essential purpose of enabling students to "anticipate a routine within the charter school that is often lacking in their families and their communities."
-Uniformity in practice cuts across our classrooms: students will know what to expect and how to succeed.
+We create structure and order by placing special emphasis on our daily, weekly, and annual rituals.
+We believe, as does Dr. Lorraine Monroe, the founder of the Frederick Douglass Academy, that such rituals serve the essential purpose of enabling students to "anticipate a routine within the charter school..." and provides students with a sense of safety and the tools they need to succeed in a scholarly environment.
+Uniformity in practice cuts across our classrooms: Students will know what to expect and how to succeed.
 They will see the same blackboard configurations, the same organizational structures around homework, and the same writing process in every grade and subject.